 The trawl fisheries for hake (HAK 1, HAK 4, HAK 7), hoki (HOK 1 East and West) and ling (LIN 3, LIN 4, LIN 5, LIN 6, LIN 7) are currently MSC certified and were re-assessed in 2017.

-DWG undertakes to make all non-confidential information that is provided to the Conformance Assessment Body publicly available on this webpage to ensure all documents are easily accessible by all participants.
+All non-confidential information provided to the Conformance Assessment Body (CAB) is available below to ensure all documents are easily accessible by all participants.